mat-docs/RTA.Site/docs/services/rta-schemamappingsvc/README.md

     The _Config Service_ is similar, but only describes the RTA domain model.
     The _Schema Mapping Service_ describes the relationship with the source schema, which is specific to the data storage technology.

-It exposes a GRPC interface to define and query the _Schema Mappings_.
+It exposes a gRPC interface to define and query the _Schema Mappings_.
 Aside from metrics and health checks, there is no outward-facing REST interface, and this service is strictly optional.

 This service is available as a binary for Windows and Linux, and as a Docker image.